Face B

 Once the festival is over, it is time for the Cité’s works to travel around Brussels.
 Through exhibitions, screenings and performances, the Cité’s productions are hosted in Brussels institutions such as the Beursschouwburg, the Boghossian-Villa Empain Foundation, the CIVA or the Théâtre National, thus allowing extra-local audiences to discover their history.

-1956 : Cité Modèle, the utopia of an idéal city aborted along the way
+1956: the Cité Modèle, the utopia of an ideal city that was abandoned midway.

-On the occasion of the 1958 Brussels World Fair, Fernand Brunfaut, architect, socialist MP and president of the Foyer Laekenois, wanted to build a residential district in the image of the ideals of the time, which combined technical developments and social progress.
-Six renowned Belgian modernist architects were appointed to carry out a project of more than 1,000 dwellings on a 17-hectare site.
+On the occasion of the 1958 World Expo, Fernand Brunfaut, architect, socialist deputy, and president of Foyer Laekenois, sought to build a residential district that reflected the ideals of the time, blending technical advancements with social progress.
+Six renowned Belgian modernist architects were chosen to design a project of over 1,000 housing units on a 17-hectare plot of land.

-The Cité Modèle project begins to take shape with one phrase in mind: universal housing for a new universal man.
+The vision for the Cité Modèle began to take shape with one guiding idea: a universal home for a new universal man.

-Initially conceived as an independent piece of town that could offer its inhabitants all the advantages of a real town, but in a healthy living environment close to nature, the Cité was supposed to have all the services that the inhabitants needed: school, shops, health centre, cultural and sports centres, library, church, etc.
+Originally conceived as an independent piece of the city that could offer residents all the benefits of a real city, but within a healthy and nature-filled environment, the Cité was meant to have all the services its inhabitants would need: schools, shops, a health center, cultural and sports centers, a library, a church, and more.

-Of these facilities, only the cultural centre, the library, the petrol station, the offices of the Foyer Laekenois and the supermarket were built.
-The plan to build a line of single-family houses in a zigzag pattern along the Chaussée Romaine was replaced by four blocks of eight-storey buildings.
-The list of infrastructures was reduced to a minimum: the sports centre, the church, the school, the restaurant, the health centre will never be built.
+Of these facilities, only the cultural center, library, gas station, Foyer Laekenois offices, and supermarket were completed.
+The plan to build a line of single-family homes in a zigzag pattern along Chaussée Romaine was replaced by four eight-story apartment blocks.
+The list of infrastructure was significantly reduced: the sports center, church, school, restaurant, and health center were never realized.

 In 2015, a collective of artists began to visit the Cité Modèle on a regular basis.
 Step by step, they discovered the history of the Cité’s towers and witnessed how this modernist utopian project had been abandonned.